“One of the most exciting bands I’ve seen in the last couple of years!”

 For twelve years, Burning Bridget Cleary was a popular act on the Celtic and folk music circuits.

-Bandleader, Rose Baldino, drove this band with an unusual combination of charisma, crackerjack fiddle work, and tightly woven harmonies.
+Bandleader Rose Baldino led the way with an unusual combination of charisma, crackerjack fiddle work, and tightly woven harmonies.
 The front of the band was shared with some of the best Celtic fiddle talent on the East Coast:

 2006-2011: Genevieve Gillespie, fiddle/vocals